jana388/Goal-Manager/README.md

 In my scene I have set up :
 - A platform
 - Two players
+- A ball (something to trigger the goals)
 - Two walls
 - Two goals on both sides of the platform